Each week, millions of items are produced on Lumi with an unparalleled 99.9% defect-free rate.

 Lumi prescribes AQL 2.5 Inspection Level S4 because it's a happy medium for the quality control needs of packaging.
 This level allows for an adequate number of samples to be inspected without delaying the production schedule or the receiving process.

-Lumi quality standards set the expectations for members and manufacturers.
+Lumi quality standards set the expectations for buyers and suppliers.
 Each product's quality policy lists tolerances that define the magnitude of a defect, i.e. how far above or below the tolerances a defect is.
 Defects can be identified as minor, major, or critical.
 The tolerances are primarily determined by the limitations of each manufacturing process.

-Each production run is inspected by the manufacturer using the AQL procedure.
-When receiving goods, we recommend that you (or your third party receiving the goods) perform the same procedure so that any defects you find are reported within the 48 hour receiving window outlined in our Terms of Service.
+Each production run is inspected by the supplier using the AQL procedure.
+When receiving goods, we recommend that you (or your third party receiving the goods) perform the same procedure so that any defects you find are reported within the 14 day inspection period outlined in your Order Terms with the supplier.

 Lumi recommends AQL 2.5 Inspection Level S4 as the standard level of quality inspection by all parties.